The MBA Curriculum

 JOINT DOCTOR OF PHARMACY AND MASTER OF BUSINESS ADMINISTRATION (Pharm.D./MBA)

 The School of Business and the Wegmans School of Pharmacy at St. John Fisher College have a joint degree program.
-The goal of the cooperative program is to educate students to assume responsibilities of management, executive and administrative positions within the pharmaceutical industry as well as health care delivery systems that provide pharmaceutical information, services, and products to patients.
+The goal of the cooperative program is to educate students to assume the responsibilities associated with management, executive, and administrative positions within the pharmaceutical industry, as well as health care delivery systems that provide pharmaceutical information, services, and products to patients.

-Pharmacy students wishing to participate in this opportunity will work with their academic advisor, associate dean for academic affairs in the Wegmans School of Pharmacy, and the director of the MBA program in the School of Business to choose appropriate coursework.
-Additionally, questions concerning financial aid and/or billing should be directed to the Financial Aid Office and Student Accounts, respectively.
+Pharmacy students wishing to participate in this opportunity will work with their academic advisor, the associate dean for academic affairs in the Wegmans School of Pharmacy, and the director of the MBA program in the School of Business to choose appropriate coursework.
+Additionally, questions concerning financial aid/billing should be directed to the Financial Aid Office and Student Accounts, respectively.